sitespeedio/sitespeed.io/docs/_posts/2017-04-03-releasing-with-confidence.md

 When we release (= a new version to npm and a new tag to the Docker hub) we use [this](https://github.com/sitespeedio/sitespeed.io/blob/master/release.sh) super simple release script.
 Before we release we always let the latest code run for a while on our test server and wait for errors on our Slack channel.
 We also manually browse the logs before a release and verify the HTML result pages on S3.

 ### How you should upgrade sitespeed.io
 If you use Docker (and you should) make sure that you run a tagged versions and by tag we don't mean latest.
-Pull by setting the versiom number just like this:
+Pull by setting the version number just like this:

 ~~~bash
 $ docker pull sitespeedio/sitespeed.io:4.7.0